torproject/onionbalance/docs/design.md

     are detected, to make sure both design and code are in sync.

-    If you find any discrepancies or innacuracies, please open an issue or send a merge request.
+    If you find any discrepancies or inaccuracies, please open an issue or send a merge request.

 ## Overview